-Carter G. Woodson Public Charter School is designed to target students who will benefit from an interactive, personalized learning, and family atmosphere to reclaim their education leading to a high school diploma.
+W.E.B.
+DuBois Public Charter School is designed to target students who will benefit from an interactive, personalized learning, and family atmosphere to reclaim their education leading to a high school diploma.
 Our focus on project-based instruction, career training, college preparation, leadership and student outreach ensures the success of our students in becoming educated, self-sufficient, and economically independent.

-Carter G. Woodson Public Charter Schools opened its doors in August of 2001 and has grown to over 400 students with two campus locations.
-The first campus has been serving students in our community for 20 years and is located at 3333 N. Bond Fresno, Ca 93726.
-The second Campus open in 2016 and is located at 4880 N. First Street, both schools are in the City of Fresno Region 4.
-Each school serves a unique urban student population in grades 7th -12th.
-Carter G. Woodson Public Charter School has been an asset to the community for eighteen years.
+W.E.B.
+DuBois Public Charter Schools opened its doors in January of 2000 and has grown to over 350 students with one TK -12th campus located at 2604 Martin Luther King Blvd Fresno, CA 93706.
+W.E.B.
+DuBois has been in existence for 20 years.
+Our Charter School was originally chartered in August of 1999 by the West Fresno School District and renewed by the Washington Unified School District in 2019.
+The Charter School is located within an enterprise soon in the heart of the West Fresno Community and is a part of the City of Fresno Region 3.
+The Charter School serves a unique urban and rural student population in grades TK-12th.

+W.E.B.
+DuBois Public Charter School has been an asset to the community for twenty years.
 Our expanding diverse and population includes students who meet one or more "high needs" indicators.
 These indicators include students who are habitually truant, have dropped out of school, are pregnant or parenting, retained in one grade level and suspended or expelled within the school's eligible criteria for enrollment.

-Carter G. Woodson plans to educate each student in accordance with the educational plan set forth in this School Site/Action plan through instruction, outreach, and support services within the school's design and programming.
+W.E.B.
+DuBois plans to educate each student in accordance with the educational plan set forth in this School Site/Action plan through instruction, outreach, and support services within the school's design and programming.
 The student information listed on the following page, represents the most recent factors that qualify our schools for the Alternative Schools Accountability Model: